thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - CSV Import with Folder now creates the Folders if they do not exist.
 - Added a column to show whether a Group is Active on the Group Membership report.
 - Updated the Get Secret Audit API method to not check out a Secret if Check Out is enabled.
-- Made it more clear when a folder is selected for non-default themes.
+- *ade it more clear when a folder is selected for non-default themes.
 Bug Fixes
 - Fixed potential issue with heartbeat on SSH Secrets that would cause heartbeat to stay in pending and shut down the web application due to incompatible SSH versions.
 - Fixed issue where Folders might not return in a sorted order on Dashboard.
 - Fixed display issues on Dashboard for IE 9.